leangjia/blender_docs/manual/physics/fluid/type/flow.rst

          When this setting is enabled, it allows the *Size* setting to define the maximum distance in voxels at which particles can emit smoke, similar to the *Surface Emission* setting for mesh sources.

-         When disabled, particles will fill the nearest :term:`voxel` with smoke.
+         When disabled, particles will fill the nearest :term:`Voxel` with smoke.

 .. _bpy.types.FluidFlowSettings.use_initial_velocity: